 A plea for volunteers to man the Heritage Centre

 If you have not already visited the Heritage Centre, at the old NatWest Bank on the corner of Greevegate and Northgate, it is well worth a look and a wander around the very interesting displays of our Sunny Hunny in times gone “bye”.

-The Centre is open on Wednesdays, Saturdays and Sundays and Bank Holidays from 1-5pm during the Summer Months and is manned by a lovely band of volunteers doing a two hour stint in two’s (1-3 or 3-5pm) twice a month.
+The Centre is open on Wednesdays, Fridays, Saturdays and Sundays and Bank Holidays from 2-4pm during the Summer Months and is manned by a lovely band of volunteers doing a two hour stint a couple of times per month.

 We would love and need more volunteers.